Loading

 Instructions:

-- Wash rice and soak for 30 minutes.
+• Wash rice and sprinkle for 30 minutes.

 Tips:

-- Stir routinely to keep up a key clear from deplete from sticking.
+• Stir routinely to keep up a key clear from drain from sticking.

-- Cook until rice is sensitive and creamy.
+• Cook until rice is touchy and creamy.

-- Always use fresh ingredients like milk, ghee, and nuts.
+• Always utilize unused fixings like exhaust, ghee, and nuts.

 Benefits of Making Sweets at Home

-- Family bonding: Kids can offer offer offer help in shaping sweets.
+• Family bonding: Kids can help in shaping sweets.

-- Fresh and hygienic: Hand made pastries are ceaselessly clean and safe.
+• Fresh and clean: Homemade sweets are always clean and safe.

 Conclusion